polyaxon/polyaxon/templates/installation/install_polyaxon_cli.md

 In order for polyaxon CLI to work correctly, you must execute the steps from [polyaxon helm deployments](deploy_polyaxon).

-Those steps ensures that, you configure Polyaxon to connect to the correct host, on the correct ports.
+Those steps ensures that, you configure Polyaxon to connect to the correct host on the correct ports.

 After installing the CLI you can view the commands supported using the `--help` option.